 You can obtain your credit report in 3 ways:

 - By logging in to CBS website: To get the credit report online, you need to sign in with your SingPass – Singapore Personal Access – account.
 SingPass IDs are a common username and password for all online government services.
 You can register for a SingPass ID by visiting the Singpass website and signing up with your National Registration Identity Card (NRIC) or Foreign Identification Number (FIN).
 You can also request for a SingPass ID via CPF Online Request Service.
-You need to make a credit card payment of S$6 plus GST via eNets to buy the report.
+You need to pay S$6 plus GST (S$6.42 currently) via eNets or Visa/Mastercard credit cards to buy the report.

 - By applying physically: You can apply for your credit report at any of the following locations: